Burnley Tennis Club smashes fund-raising target for ambitious indoor facility…but needs more help

-Tennis club smashes fund-raising target for ambitious indoor facility…but needs more help
+Tennis club smashes fund-raising target for ambitious indoor facility project…but needs more help

 Burnley Tennis Club’s dream of having its very own indoor facility has been boosted by the kind generosity of the local community.

-The club announced has recently announced plans to create a permanent bubble structure over courts five and six at its Lower Ridge establishment, off Belvedere Road, in Burnley.
+The club recently announced plans to create a £250,000 permanent bubble structure over courts five and six at its Lower Ridge establishment, off Belvedere Road, in Burnley.

 At the end of last month, a crowdfunder appeal was launched with the aim of raising a minimum of £10,000 and attracting 100 unique supporters which if achieved would automatically trigger a £20,000 donation from Sport England.